Dirty Dreamer

 Dirty Dreamer (or Sale Rêveur) is a French drama film directed by Jean-Marie Périer.

+The film was a nominee for the 1979 César Award for Best Production Design for Théobald Meurisse.
+It did not win.

 Plot

 A young man, who lives in a vacant lot with a band of misfits, invents a love story with an elegant young woman.